Find Affordable College Courses

 41 Yearly Graduations

 University of California - Irvine comes in at #5 on our list of the most popular colleges offering master's degrees in criminology.
 Roughly 36,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 41 master's degrees were handed out to criminology majors at UC Irvine.
-Of these students, 83% were women and 68% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 41 people received their master's degree in criminology from UC Irvine.
+About 65% of this group were women, and 59% were students from an underrepresented racial-ethnic group.
+University of California - Irvine criminology graduates who receive their master's degree go on to jobs earning a median salary of $48,720.

 34 Yearly Graduations

 University of South Florida - Main Campus is the 6th most popular school in the nation for students seeking a master's degree in criminology.
 Each year, around 50,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-For the 2020-2021 academic year, 34 master's degrees were handed out to criminology majors at USF Tampa.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 68% were women.
+During the most recent year for which we have data, 34 people received their master's degree in criminology from USF Tampa.
+About 60% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+Data shows that USF Tampa graduates that hold this degree go on to make a median salary of $48,720.

 25 Yearly Graduations

 St John's University - New York comes in at #7 on our list of the most popular colleges offering master's degrees in criminology.
-The average in-state tuition for full-time undergraduates is $43,962 per year, while in-state graduate students, on average, pay $30,666 per year.
-The criminology program at St John's University - New York awarded 25 master's degrees during the 2020-2021 school year.
-About 100% of this group were women, and 76% were students from an underrepresented racial-ethnic group.
+Roughly 20,100 attend the school each year.
+The average in-state tuition for full-time undergraduates is $48,301 per year, while in-state graduate students, on average, pay $33,386 per year.
+During the most recent year for which we have data, 25 people received their master's degree in criminology from STJ.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Data shows that STJ graduates that hold this degree go on to make a median salary of $48,720.

 25 Yearly Graduations

 Pontifical Catholic University of Puerto Rico - Ponce comes in at #7 on our list of the most popular colleges offering master's degrees in criminology.
 Each year, around 6,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $5,580 per year.
-For the 2020-2021 academic year, 25 master's degrees were handed out to criminology majors at Pontifical Catholic University of Puerto Rico - Ponce.
-About 76% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,520 per year, while in-state graduate students, on average, pay $5,940 per year.
+During the most recent year for which we have data, 25 people received their master's degree in criminology from Pontifical Catholic University of Puerto Rico - Ponce.
+Of these students, 50% were women and 100% were members of underrepresented racial-ethnic groups.
+Data shows that Pontifical Catholic University of Puerto Rico - Ponce graduates that hold this degree go on to make a median salary of $48,720.

 23 Yearly Graduations

 The 9th most popular school in the country for criminology majors who are seeking their master's degree is Indiana University of Pennsylvania - Main Campus.
 Roughly 10,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,570 per year, while in-state graduate students, on average, pay $9,288 per year.
-During the 2020-2021 academic year, 23 people received their master's degree in criminology from IUP.
-About 57% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
+During the most recent year for which we have data, 23 people received their master's degree in criminology from IUP.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+Indiana University of Pennsylvania - Main Campus criminology graduates who receive their master's degree go on to jobs earning a median salary of $48,720.

 #10